kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 }
 ```

-By the combination of pre-configured validation and mutating webhooks and reconcilers/indexes it is possible
+By combining pre-configured validation and mutating webhooks and reconcilers/indexes it is possible
-to use [envtest] for developing Cluster API integration tests that can mimic very closely how the system
+to use [envtest] for developing Cluster API integration tests that can mimic how the system
 behaves in real Cluster.

 Please note that, because [envtest] uses a real kube-apiserver that is shared across many test cases, the developer